CodingGarden/faqs/README.md

 ## What are channel points / seedlings?

 You can earn channel points (seedlings) by watching the stream.
-Learn more about how much you will earn [here](https://help.twitch.tv/s/article/channel-points-guide#viewers).
+Learn more about [how much you will earn](https://help.twitch.tv/s/article/channel-points-guide#viewers).

 Seedlings can be used to redeem rewards like stretch, hydrate, focus mode, code reviews and more.